playfulprogramming/playfulprogramming/content/blog/making-a-slack-bot-with-node-and-mongo/index.md

 npm install @slack/web-api @slack/events-api
 ```

-After this, we'll then be able to use their example API from the README of their project as a baseline to our app:
+After this, we'll then be able to use their example API from the README of their project as a starter for our app:

 ```javascript
 // index.js